libretees/skyrocket/README.rst

 Sky is a Python (3.4) library and command-line tool for rapid deployment of cloud infrastructures.
-It supports DevOps by defining Infrastructure as Code and orchestrating resource creation and termination.
+It supports DevOps by defining infrastructure as code and orchestrating resource creation and termination.

 The command line tool is an application-level interface to